azjishlay/nyt-article-search-files/README.md

 :arrow_upper_right:: https://nytarticlesearch.herokuapp.com/

-This project contains step-by-step files for a basic CRUD app that demonstrates [NYT Article Search API](https://developer.nytimes.com/article_search_v2.json), utilizes React to build and route UI components, and Node, Express, and MongoDB to retrieve and delete bookmarked articles.
+This project contains step-by-step development process files for a basic CRUD app that demonstrates the use of [NYT Article Search API](https://developer.nytimes.com/article_search_v2.json).

+The app utilizes React to build and route UI components, and also Node, Express, and MongoDB to retrieve and delete bookmarked articles.

 ```
 .